Healthy Homes Assessment Waipawa

 Insulation requirements to be in compliance with the R-values of your area.

-• Zone 1 Zone 1 Auckland & Northland - ceiling R 2.9 and underfloor R 1.3
+• Zone 1 - Auckland & Northland - ceiling R 2.9 and underfloor R 1.3

-• Zone 2 – The rest of North Island except Taupo and the Central Plateau – ceiling R 2.9 and floor R 1.3
+• Zone 2 – the rest area of North Island except Taupo and the Central Plateau – ceiling R 2.9 underfloor R 1.3

-• Zone 3 - North Island Taupo, Central Plateau and all of the South Island – ceiling R 3.3 (underfloor R 1.3
+• Zone 3 Zone 3 North Island Taupo, Central Plateau and the entire South Island – ceiling R 3.3 and underfloor R 1.3

 Waipawa Moisture Ingress & Drainage

-Learn more about the Healthy Homes moisture ingress and drainage standard.
+Find out all the details of this Healthy Homes moisture ingress and drainage quality.

 moisture ingress and drainage inspection